Space-at-your-Service/Astrolink/README.md

 ### Backend

-    The exact conda environment used to run the backend can be found in the file conda.txt at the root of the repository
+    The exact conda environment used to run the backend can be found in the file conda.txt at the root of the repository.

 ### Frontend

-    npm run install should handle all the dependencies ?
+    Run `npm install` to install all the dependencies listed in package.json.